mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-flash.markdown

     if not viewjson:
 ~~        flash('Could not find view: {}'.format(c_id), 'error')
         return redirect(url_for('jsondash.dashboard'))
-    # Remove _id, it's not JSON serializeable.
     if '_id' in viewjson:
         viewjson.pop('_id')
     if 'modules' not in viewjson:
 ~~        flash('Invalid configuration - missing modules.', 'error')
         return redirect(url_for('jsondash.dashboard'))
-    # Chart family is encoded in chart type value for lookup.
     active_charts = [v.get('family') for v in viewjson['modules']
                      if v.get('family') is not None]
-    # If the logged in user is also the creator of this dashboard,
-    # let me edit it.
-Otherwise, defer to any user-supplied auth function
-    # for this specific view.
     if metadata(key='username') == viewjson.get('created_by'):
         can_edit = True
     else:
         can_edit = auth(authtype='edit_others', view_id=c_id)
-    # Backwards compatible layout type
     layout_type = viewjson.get('layout', 'freeform')
     kwargs = dict(
         id=c_id,